threlte/threlte/apps/docs/src/routes/theatre/getting-started.md

 Before you get started with using `@threlte/theatre`, you should get comfortable with the concepts and terminology of Theatre.js itself by reading [their documentation](https://www.theatrejs.com/docs/latest).

 :::admonition type="info"
-Code examples in this documentation normally are embedded in the documentation itself.
+Code examples normally are embedded in the documentation itself.
 With examples using `@threlte/theatre` that's a bit different because the interface needs a large sceen.
 Therefore, the examples open in a new tab.
 :::

 ### Installation